EAI Faculty Resources

 In-Person Hours: Mon and Thurs, 10am – 1pm; Tues and Wed, 10am – 4pm; Fri 10am – 2pm

 Virtual Hours: Mon-Thurs, 9am – 6pm; Fri, 9am – 2pm

 - Who is involved with Early Academic Intervention?

 Early Academic Intervention is a partnership between the Dean of Students Office, Personalized Academic Support Services, and the Office of Undergraduate Studies.
-In Spring 2022, we are working with faculty
+In Fall 2022, we are working with faculty

 instructors for the following courses: GEL 101; GEO 102; GEW 100, 101A, and 101B;

 MATH 1, 101, 5, and 105; PHIL 110; and UNIV 180-2 and 180-3.
 In total, this serves

 71 instructors, 205 course sections, and over 2300 students.

 Regardless of the EAI supported course you are teaching; all you need to do is visit